junxit/us-congress-bills-109/metadata.md

 - 2006-06-09 — Placed on the House Calendar, Calendar No. 191.
 - 2006-06-09 — The House Committee on Rules reported an original measure, H. Rept.
 109-496, by Mr. Cole (OK).
 - 2006-06-09 — The House Committee on Rules reported an original measure, H. Rept.
 109-496, by Mr. Cole (OK).
+- 2006-06-12 — Considered as privileged matter. (consideration: CR H3743-3749)
+- 2006-06-12 — Considered as unfinished business. (consideration: CR H3752-3753)
+- 2006-06-12 — DEBATE - The House proceeded with one hour of debate on H. Res.
+857.
+- 2006-06-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-12 — On agreeing to the resolution Agreed to by voice vote. (text: CR H3743)
+- 2006-06-12 — On ordering the previous question Agreed to by the Yeas and Nays: 204 - 165 (Roll no. 255). (consideration: CR H3748-3749, H3752-3753; text: H3748-3749)
+- 2006-06-12 — POSTPONED PROCEEDINGS - Mr. Cole moved the previous question on the adoption of H. Res.
+857 and by voice vote, announced that the ayes had prevailed.
+Mrs. Slaughter demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question until later in the legislative day.
+- 2006-06-12 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H3743)